Auxilor/auxilor.github.io/docs/ecomobs/how-to-make-a-custom-mob.md

   # Effects ran when the mob is killed by the player
   kill: [ ]

-# The lifespan of the mob, in seconds.
-Set to -1 to disable.
-lifespan: 120

 defence:
   # If the mob can get into boats, minecarts, etc.